SousVide Supreme Water Oven

 The SousVide Supreme Water Oven was one of the early entries in the home sous vide market, so we were curious to see how well it stood the test of time.
 Sous vide cooking usually involves sealing food in a food-safe bag, then cooking it immersed in water at a precise temperature.
 While meats are often cooked using sous vide, we also decided to test a few other things.
-Searching sketchy cooking websites, scouring reliable cookbooks, and trying a few things just for fun, we made our way from crème brûlée to pickles, and now we know everything this compact machine can do.
+Searching cooking websites, scouring from reliable cookbooks, and trying a few things just for fun, we made our way from crème brûlée to pickles, and now we know everything this compact machine can do.

 Unless you were familiar with this exact machine, you might not guess what it is since it’s just a rectangular box with rounded sides and simple controls on the front.
 Offset hand-holds on the upper part of the box make it easier to lift and carry, but it’s still heavy when it’s full of water since it can hold up to 3 gallons.
 When it’s empty, it only weighs 13 pounds, so it’s easy to move in and out of storage if it’s not a permanent resident on the counter.

 Inside the machine is, well, nothing.
 It’s simply a rectangular metal container.
 A piece of metal with holes in it to promote convection heating, inexplicably called a grill by the manufacturer, is designed to sit at the bottom of the cooker.
 Metal handles fit under the grill and remain in place during cooking to make it easy to lift the grill, along with any food packs.
 A rack is included that keeps multiple packets separate while cooking.
 The only other included piece is a flexible pad that reminded us of an old-school mouse pad.
 This is designed to sit on top of the lid to hold the heat in and can be used to protect the counter from heat when the lid is removed.